kaixqu/kaixqu.github.io/_pages/cv.md

 ### RESEARCH EXPERIENCE

 **MPC controller for agile quadrupedal robots** | ETH Zurich | Sep.
 2020 - now
-  - *Semester project under the supervisor of Prof. Stelian Coros, The Computational Robotics Lab*
+  - *Semester project under the supervision of Prof. Stelian Coros, the Computational Robotics Lab*
   - Proposed a new bipartite graph representation to express  CoPs' dependency on footsteps plans, which helps us establish the input constraints.
   - Implemented a MPC controller that can generate a dynamically feasible and stable trajectory and track a given reference trajectory using Linear Inverted Pendulum (LIP) model.
   - Solved the MPC problem with Sequential Quadratic Programming with BFGS approximation.